esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __CrossMgrVideo__ should work with any USB camera that supports [MJPEG](https://en.wikipedia.org/wiki/Motion_JPEG).
 MJPEG is a broadly supported by webcams, security cameras and other digital cameras.

-The camera must be a USB camera and plug in with a USB cable (the built-in camera in the computer works too).
+The camera must be a USB camera that plugs in with a USB cable (the built-in camera in the computer works too).
 __CrossMgrVideo__ does not currently support IP cameras, that is, cameras without a USB cable that are connected to the network via a cable or wifi.

 ## Overview